AzizhanKaya/projelerim/Htb/zipping/README.md

 ![Image 8-7](images/8-7.png)

-Use strace.
+Use strace to see what the program is doing

 ![Image 8-8](images/8-8.png)

-*No such file or directory*.
+*No such file or directory*

 It happens when the program tries to include a library but couldn't.
-So we can add our payload to execute with the program so we can get root.
+So we can add our payload to execute with the program and we can get root.

 ![Image 8-9](images/8-9.png)